telerik/kendo-react-inputs/README.md

 ### Package

 A package contains one or more components, developed in a single repository and distributed in a single NPM package.
-For example, the Kendo UI Slider, MaskedTextBox, NumericTextBox, and Switch components for React are part of the Inputs Package.
+For example, the Slider, MaskedTextBox, NumericTextBox, and Switch components for React are part of the Inputs Package.